flipp-oss/deimos/README.md

 Batch consumption is used when the `delivery` setting for your consumer is set to `inline_batch`.

+**Note**: Currently, batch consumption only supports only primary keys as identifiers out of the box.
+See [the specs](spec/active_record_batch_consumer_spec.rb) for an example of how to use compound keys.

 A sample batch consumer would look as follows:

 ```ruby